5072. A single American Aesthetic era Art Glass gas shade. Opalescent glass. An opalescent design of flowers and leave surround the shade with the ruffel at the top more 'white' in appearance. Size 4" fitter; 8.25" across at the top opening and 5" tall. Made between 1880 and 1890. Condition: without

-Antique Shades from The Drawing Room
+Antique Glass Shades from

 For Gas, Kerosene and Oil Lamps, Sconces and Chandeliers